renekuhs/OpenMW-Greater-Intervention/README.md

 The list of discovered markers are saved on a save file basis so should be consistent per character.

-There is now also functionality added that shows a message upon selecting a standard Intervention spell that shows the location of the nearest previously discovered marker~~, if the player is in an exterior cell~~.
+There is now also functionality added that shows a message upon selecting a standard Intervention spell that shows the location of the nearest previously discovered marker, ~~if the player is in an exterior cell~~.
 If using Magic Window Extender, the closest destination shows in the spell tooltip itself.
 Needless to say, this can be inaccurate if an undiscovered marker is actually closer.
 Can be disabled.

 ## Balancing
 Since the spells provide an extremely powerful function, they have been balanced through the following means: